enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 +-------------------------------------------+----------------+-------------------------------------------------------------------+

 # Modern Application Methods
-The project followed modern application development principles, drawing inspiration from the Twelve-Factor App methodology [3].
+The project followed modern application development principles, drawing inspiration from the Twelve-Factor App methodology [@twelvefactor].
 The goal was to build a modular, portable, and maintainable system that could easily be extended or adapted by future organizations.
 These principles ensured a clean separation of concerns, environment-agnostic deployment, and a consistent developer experience across all components.
 The following sections describe the key practices adopted during implementation.

 ## Version Control with Git
 The codebase was managed using Git, with a single project repository hosted on BFH’s GitLab instance.
 This enabled effective version control, collaborative development, and reduced the risk of code loss.
 Each feature was developed in a dedicated branch and merged into the main branch only after review and approval by the other team member.